 Reduced Bookkeeping Costs: Due to its simplicity, cash basis accounting often requires less time and effort to maintain, which can lower bookkeeping costs.

 Tax Benefits (in some cases): Depending on tax regulations, the cash basis may offer tax advantages, such as deferring taxes on income not yet received.
+Your taxable income is based on the money you have received and spent.

 Disadvantages of Cash Basis Accounting